Flavia95/VGpop/doc/gfa2tajima'sD.md

-[Tajima's-D](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1203831/pdf/ge1233585.pdf) is a population genetic test statistic, It is calculated as the difference between two measures of genetic diversity: the ***average number of pairwise differences*** and the ***number of segregation sites***, each scaled so that they are expected to be the same in an evolving neutral population of constant size.
+[Tajima's-D](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1203831/pdf/ge1233585.pdf) is a population genetic test statistic, it is calculated as the difference between two measures of genetic diversity: the ***average number of pairwise differences*** and the ***number of segregation sites***, each scaled so that they are expected to be the same in an evolving neutral population of constant size.

 ![D=\frac{d}{\sqrt{V(d)}](https://latex.codecogs.com/svg.latex?\Large&space;D=\frac{d}{\sqrt{V(d)})
 ![=\frac{K-\frac{S}{a_1)}}{\sqrt{a_1 S+e_2S(S-1)}}](https://latex.codecogs.com/svg.latex?\Large&space;=\frac{K-\frac{S}{a_1}}{\sqrt{e_1S+e_2S(S-1)}})